buildlyio/buildly-core/README.md

 private RSA keys.

 The following commands will generate a public and private key.
-The private key will stay in BiFrost and the public one will be supplied to microservices in order to verify the authenticity of the message:
+The private key will stay in Buildly and the public one will be supplied to microservices in order to verify the authenticity of the message:

 ```bash